dhruvnpatel/web_mini_project/README.md

 # web_mini_project
-This contains the web lab (15CSL77) mini project
+This contains the web lab (15CSL77) mini project of pixel hut website.